 LOCATION AND FORMAT

-- The location of the seminar will be set in the coming weeks (Last updated, January 7).
+- The seminar will take place at the University of Virginia.
 Admitted students will be required to arrange their own travel to and from the seminar.

 - Admitted students will be granted a stipend of $350 to offset travel costs in addition to having their lodging and meals covered for the duration of the seminar.